Renstrio24p/Standalone-React-Vite/README.md

     - allows to publish your code to github page and this might take sometimes to propagate.

     There you have it.
-I hope you like this helps to run your project in the future.
+I hope this helps to run your project in the future.

 Sincerely,
 Waren Gador
 Web Developer

 Copyright &copy; 2023 Waren Gador